geb/geb-talks/talks/devoxx/src/slides/02-basics.md

 # Demo

-WebDriver + JUnit
+WebDriver & JUnit

 ## Spock

 A developer testing framework for Java and Groovy applications.

 * Open Source (ASLv2)
-* Mission: Expressive Tests that are a joy to read and write
+* Mission: Expressive tests that are a joy to read and write
+* Suitable for unit, integration, functional testing
+* Strong JUnit integration
+* Works with all major build tools, IDEs, and CI servers

 About five years old.

----
+# Demo

-Do WebDriver + Spock
+WebDriver & Spock

 ## Geb